dougeby/IntuneDocs/InTuneDocs/DeployUse/help-protect-ios-devices-with-activation-lock-bypass-for-microsoft-intune.md

 1. In the [Microsoft Intune administration console](https://manage.microsoft.com), choose **Groups** &gt; **All Devices** &gt; **All Corporate-owned Devices**.

-2. Select the device whose Activation Lock you want to bypass, and then choose **Activation Lock Bypass**.
+2. Select the device whose Activation Lock you want to bypass.
+Choose **Activation Lock Bypass**.

-3. Read the warning message, and then choose **Yes** to proceed.
+3. Read the warning message.
+Choose **Yes** to proceed.

 You can examine the status of the unlock request on the details page for the device.